masonfmatthews/rails_assignments/assignments/delayed_mailer/README.md

 ## Deliverables

+* **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect each part to take (1-3).
+Record your hours as you go.
-* **A Repository.** You will be working from an existing application.
+* **A repository.** You will be working from an existing application.
 Your instructor will provide that link.
+* **A README.** The README should include data on all of the metrics requested below.
+* **A test suite.** Build your application using TDD.
+Your test suite must include unit tests, controller tests, and at least two integration tests.
+* **A working app on Heroku.**
+* **A reflection on your estimate.**

 ## Normal Mode